builtbybrayne/rblb-utils/README.md

 ### `Array.seqAsync(fn)`

 Stands for "Sequential Async".
-It will run each async function strictly in turn, waiting for the previous function to complete before stepping through to the next. `fn` does not _need_ to be async though.
-If `fn` is not async then just use `Array.forEach(fn)`.
+It will run the async function on each value in the array in turn, waiting for the previous function to complete before stepping through to the next.
+If `fn` is not async then use `Array.forEach(fn)` or `Array.map(fn)` if you need the result.

+The result returned by each function's promise is passed as a parameter to the next, so this is also effectively a reducer.

 ```
 const fn = (x) => {